MystenLabs/narwhal/Docker/README.md

 The nodes by default are running with the `Tusk` algorithm disabled, which basically allow to user to treat Narwhal as a pure mempool.
-When that happens, the gRPC server is bootstrapped for the primary nodes and that allow someone to interact with the node (e.x the consensus layer).
+When that happens, the gRPC server is bootstrapped for the primary nodes and that allow someone to interact with the node (ex the consensus layer).

 The gRPC server for a primary node is running on port `8000`.
-However, by default, a container's port is not accessible to hit by the host (local) machine unless it's exported a mapped between a host's machine port and the corresponding container's port (e.x for someone to use a gRPC client on their computer to hit a primary's node container gRPC server).
+However, by default, a container's port is not accessible to hit by the host (local) machine unless it's exported a mapped between a host's machine port and the corresponding container's port (ex for someone to use a gRPC client on their computer to hit a primary's node container gRPC server).
 The [docker-compose](docker-compose.yml) file is exporting the gRPC port for each primary node, so they can be accessible from the host machine.
 For the default setup of `4 primary` nodes, the gRPC servers are basically listening to the following